If Your Message Isn't Meaningful, It Shouldn't Be Sent

 Their annual initiatives?

-How they are responding to changes in the industry?
+How are they responding to industry change?

 What are their biggest concerns?